grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/19 functional testing.md

 </CodeGroup>

-Discusison about functional testing can be found on the [community forum](https://community.k6.io/t/report-for-functional-test/574/2)
+Discussion about functional testing can be found on the [community forum](https://community.k6.io/t/report-for-functional-test/574/2)